bhatti/api-mock-service/README.md

 # api-mock-service

-## Mocking Distributed Micro services and Chaos testing with Record/Play, Templates, OpenAPI Specifications and Stochastic test client
+## Mocking Distributed Micro services and Fuzz testing with Record/Play, Templates, OpenAPI Specifications and Stochastic test client

 ### Use-Cases
 - As a service owner, I need to mock remote dependent service(s) by capturing/recording request/responses through an HTTP proxy so that I can play it back when testing the remote service(s) without connecting with them.